 St. Hubert Hounds were popular among royalty, including William the Conqueror (who brought them to England when he invaded in 1066) and Elizabeth I, who liked to hunt and kept packs of dogs.
-During the French Revolution St. Hubert Hound populations decreased in France, but the breed remained popular in England.
+During the French Revolution, St. Hubert Hound populations decreased in France, but the breed remained popular in England.

-Bloodhounds have short, dense coats that should be brushed weekly, using a rubber mit or brush.
-Bloodhounds shed seasonally and may require additional brushing during this time.
-Remember: Bloodhounds have very thin, loose skin, so it's important for owners to be careful and gentle when grooming.
+Bloodhounds have short, dense coats that should be brushed weekly using a rubber mitt or brush.
+They shed seasonally and may require additional brushing during this time.
+Since they have such thin, loose skin, it's important for owners to be careful and gentle when grooming.
 Like all breeds, you should also brush your Bloodhound's teeth regularly and trim his or her nails as needed.

 Common Health Problems

-Some health conditions that are common in Bloodhounds include:
+Some conditions commonly seen in Bloodhounds include: